 What Should I Feed My Elderly Cat ?

 Cats thrive on diets that are high in moisture (canned or fresh), relatively high in meat protein and fat, and balanced in essential minerals and nutrients.
 Pet food manufacturers and nutritionists rely on the National Research Council in formulating commercial diets.
 All National brands are quite similar in their nutrient analysis, but they often differ in their digestibility based on the quality of the ingredients used.
 Cats do not, by nature, thrive on carbohydrates or plant-derived proteins.
 Store isles are full of feline "life stage" diets.
 There is very little underlying science to support these nutritional formulas.
-My only suggestion is not to exceed NRC cat nutrition guideline on protein in elederly cats because of their high susceptibility to kidney decline. (ref) Wet, canned or fresh diets supply the extra water that older cats are often deficient in. (ref) But they also increase the rate at which a cat's teeth forms tartar and periodontal inflammation. (ref)
+My only suggestion is not to exceed NRC cat nutrition guideline on protein in elderly cats because of their high susceptibility to kidney decline. (ref) Wet, canned or fresh diets supply the extra water that older cats are often deficient in. (ref) But they also increase the rate at which a cat's teeth forms tartar and periodontal inflammation. (ref)

 Don’t feed your cat generic or house brand because their low price dictates that their ingredients be of lower quality.
 Mid or average priced cat foods tend to have better quality ingredients and most national brands market top-of-the-line premium formulas that are likely to be a bit better.
 Those are the brands I suggest.

-I don’t recommend that you feed your cats the botique-niche, high-cost, brands sold in pet shops, by groomers or on the Internet either.
+I don’t recommend that you feed your cats the boutique, high-cost, brands sold in pet shops, by groomers or on the Internet either.
 The small companies that make them do not have the resources to do frequent quality control and analysis of their products.
 Many are produced by contract facilities, with just the sack, label and marketing left to the entrepreneur marketing the food.
 If a problem does occur, not enough pet owners use any particular one of these brands for the FDA to be alerted promptly.
 Products produced by small companies are also more likely to vary from batch to batch than those sold by larger food corporations.
 They also tend to sit on the store shelves longer and get stale.

 Many of the private label brands, or their sub-ingredients, are manufactured by a few large US or foreign firms - so the only thing special that you have purchased is the bag, can or marketing campaign.
 By your pet foods where you buy your own food, after all, you already trust your health to them.